ted-spence-avalara/developer-dot/avatax/errors/UserNoAccess.md

 ## Explanation

 You attempted to use a service for which your security role is not allowed.
-Please contact your customer support representative if you think this message is in error.
+Your customer support representative can change your access level from "NoAccess" to "AccountUser" in order to grant you access to AvaTax.